terraphim/md-book/README.md

-# MD book is a mdbook replacement with some extra features
+# MD book is a mdbook replacement with extra features to make docs beautiful
+## Features
+* parse md, mdx or gfm files thanks to markdown-rs
+* tera templates for easy hacking
+* Beautiful default styling
+* Right hand TOC to navigate around the page.
+* Create index.md to create a content for home page, alternatively it will create a list of cards with all the pages as index.
+* Code blocks with syntax highlighting on server side using syntect

 ## Run
 Checkout the source code and run: